 - Mix.
 Remove the mixture from the heat, and mix in the maple syrup, and allow it to cool.
-Then, strain the liquid, transfer it to a sealable jar, and place it in the fridge to chill.
+Then, strain the liquid (a strainer basket works best), transfer it to a sealable jar, and place it in the fridge to chill.

 - Rim.
 Place the sugar on a plate, and coat the rim of your wine glasses, martini glasses, or cocktail glasses with egg white.
 Dip the glasses in the sugar.